scipy/scipy/doc/source/tutorial/optimize.rst

     &J_{i3} = \frac{\partial f_i}{\partial x_3} = -\frac{x_0 (u_i^2 + u_i x_1)}{(u_i^2 + u_i x_2 + x_3)^2}
     \end{align}

-We are going to use "hard" starting point defined in [1]_.
+We are going to use the "hard" starting point defined in [1]_.
 To find a physically meaningful solution, avoid potential division by zero and assure convergence to the global minimum we impose constraints :math:`0 \leq x_j \leq 100, j = 0, 1, 2, 3`.

 The code below implements least-squares estimation of :math:`\mathbf{x}` and finally plots the original data and the fitted model function: